 There is no better preventative measure than a vaccine.
 A vaccine is a long-term, almost foolproof way to prevent a virus.
 You can get vaccines for a number of viruses in dogs today.
 Your pooch can have vaccines for distemper, parvovirus, parainfluenza virus, and a whole host of others.
 While they come at a cost, your vet can administer vaccines quickly and provide you with peace of mind on all things virus related.

 Importance of Prevention

 There are serious benefits to be gained from preventing your dog from contracting viruses.
 Many viruses can kill, so prevention can save your dog’s life!
 At the least, taking the right steps could help prevent serious illnesses that could leave your dog with crippling permanent problems.

 But prevention also benefits you as an owner.
 Not only can it save you a small fortune, stress, and considerable time treating your dog, taking steps to prevent viruses in your dog can also help minimize the risk of viruses throughout your household--among other pets and family members.

 The Final Verdict

 Dogs absolutely can contract viruses.
-Many viruses are highly contagious and pose a serious threat to the health of your dog.
-They can travel via direct contact with infected animals and objects, as well as through a number of other mediums.
+Many viruses are highly contagious and pose a serious threat to the health of your furry companion.
+They can travel via direct contact with infected animals and objects, as well as through other mediums.
 Fortunately, there are a number of measures you can take to prevent viruses.
 Keeping your dog’s environment clean is somewhat effective.
 Bolstering their immune system with a healthy diet, water, and sleep will also help to minimize vulnerability to viruses.
-But vaccines are by far the most effective, long-term measure you can take to prevent your dog contracting a virus.
+But vaccines are by far the most effective, long-term measure you can take to prevent your dog from contracting a virus.